Migrating Virtual Machines to Akamai Cloud With Packer

 ==> linode.migration: Step "stepCreateImage" failed

-Because you ran the packer build command with --on-error=ask, Packer will instead ask you what it ought to do when it encounters the image creation error:
+Because the packer build command was run with the --on-error=ask flag, Packer prompts you to choose how to proceed when it encounters the image creation error:

 ==> linode.migration: [c] Clean up and exit, [a] abort without cleanup, or [r] retry step (build may fail even if retry succeeds)?

-If you select [a] abort without cleanup, then Packer will leave the temporary Linode intact.
-You can boot it up and use it directly as your migrated VM.
-If you still wish to create a golden image from this Linode, then:
+If you select [a] abort without cleanup, Packer leaves the temporary VM intact.
+You can boot it and use it directly as your migrated VM.
+If you still wish to create a golden image from this VM, then:

-1. Perform any necessary disk cleanup to reduce the disk usage to approximately less than 4.5 GB (use df -h to see disk usage).
+1. Perform any necessary disk cleanup to reduce disk usage to under 4.5 GB (use df -h to see disk usage).

-3. Resize the storage disk to be 5500 MB, so that the resulting image will be less than 6 GB.
+3. Resize the storage disk to be 5500 MB, so that the resulting image is less than 6 GB (see our guide on capturing an image from an existing Akamai Cloud VM).

-• Check for connection timeouts or “connection refused” errors in logs.
+• Check logs for connection timeouts or “connection refused” errors.

-• Update applications using cloud-provider metadata services to use Linode’s Metadata Service API.
+• Update applications using cloud provider metadata services to use the Akamai Cloud Metadata Service API.

-• Verify web server files are owned by the correct user (typically www-data).
+• Verify that web server files are owned by the correct user (typically www-data).

-• Check application directories have appropriate read/write permissions.
+• Check that application directories have appropriate read/write permissions.

 • Ensure environment variables are properly set and file paths are correct.

-• Check service status with systemctl status <service-name>.
+• Check service status with systemctl status when ownership or file path issues may be preventing startup.

 This page was originally published on